kevinlekiller/eso-linux-launcher/README.md

 ### Addons

+The script will only check for addon updates if you haven't checked in the past 4 hours - to reduce load on the esoui servers.

 #### Updating / adding Addons:

 If you want it to update your addons, put the links to the addons in addons.txt,